moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 Joint Limits
 ------------

-For all commands the planner needs to know the limitations of each robot joint.
-The limits used are calculated from the limits set in the urdf as well as the limits set on the parameter server (usually put there by loading a \*.yaml file such as prbt\_moveit\_config/config/joint\_limits.yaml).
+For all commands the planner uses maximum velocities and accelerations from the parameter server.
+Using the MoveIt setup assistant the file ``joint_limits.yaml`` is auto-generated with proper defaults and loaded during startup.

+The limits on the parameter server override the limits from the URDF robot description.
-Note that while setting position limits and velocity limits is possible in both the urdf and the parameter server setting acceleration limits is only possible via the parameter server.
+Note that while setting position limits and velocity limits is possible in both the URDF and the parameter server setting acceleration limits is only possible via the parameter server.
 In extension to the common ``has_acceleration`` and ``max_acceleration`` parameter we added the ability to also set ``has_deceleration`` and